angy89/RobustClusteringPatientSubtyping/README.md

 # RobustClusteringPatientSubtyping

-This is the R implementation of a robust clustering of noisy high-dimensional gene expression data technique for patients subtyping
+This is the R implementation of a robust technique for the clustering of noisy and high-dimensional gene expression data.

 ### Demo